FunPlus Phoenix: History

 On 15 March 2020, FPX announced they had signed the former Danish roster of Heroic, consisting of Marco "Snappi" Pfeiffer, Casper "cadiaN" Møller, Johannes "b0RUP" Borup, Patrick "es3tag" Hansen, and Martin "Stavn" Lund, with Frederik "LOMME" Nielsen as their coach.

 The team played a single match in Phase 1 of the tournament before Patrick "es3tag" Hansen left the team to join Astralis.
 As a result of this, they had to forfeit the second match.
 For Phase 2, the organization fielded North American team Bad News Bears, consisting of Michael "dapr" Gulino, Peter "ptr" Gurney, Jonathan "Jonji" Carey, Mitch "mitch" Semago, and Austin "crashies" Roberts.
 With 65 points, FPX advanced to the quarterfinals.
 After losing the first match to MAD Lions, the team fell to the lower bracket, where they played against Gen.G.
 Despite an outstanding performance by the team's in-game leader Michael "dapr" Gulino, FPX lost the match and was eliminated from the tournament.
 This roster only lasted for the inaugural season of the Flashpoint league.

 On 25 September 2020, FPX signed Serbian Petar "peca" Marković, who will be in charge of building the organization's new CS:GO team and split his duties between managing its CS:GO and VALORANT divisions.

 On 25 January 2021, FPX confirmed that they signed the quartet of the former Godsent roster.
 The next day their fifth player Chris "ChrisJ" de Jong was announced.

 On 3 March 2021, HLTV.org reported that chrisJ would leave from the current FPX-roster, being replaced by the former ENCE eSports player, Miikka "suNny" Kemppi.

+On 5 November 2021, FPX announced that they would be discontinuing their Counter-Strike division, with the last 2 players parting ways with the organization in April of 2022.